5 way you can purchase bitcoin without being tracked.

 Unfortunately, the halcyon days of purchasing BTC easily and with a higher degree of anonymity are long gone.
 Have no fear.
 There are many ways to buy Bitcoin relatively anonymously.

-Know Where and How to Buy Bitcoin Anonymously
+How to Buy Bitcoin Anonymously

 Below are five different ways to purchase Bitcoin anonymously, which we will look at in more detail.

 It’s recommended you do your research and search for the best way for you.
 One method may be best depending on your location, anonymity needs, willingness to take risks, and your tolerance for extra fees.

 BTC is still the Wild West, so make sure to do your homework before selecting a method and before engaging in a trade.